devashishchakraborty/devashishchakraborty/README.md

 Hi 👋 My name is Devashish Chakraborty
 ======================================
-Python Developer
+Software Development | Automation | Machine Learning
 ----------------
-I am python developer and currently working around Data Analytics and Visualization and want to progress into the field of Machine Learning and Data Science.
+I am Python Programmer currently working around Data Analytics and Visualization and want to progress into the field of Machine Learning and Data Science.
 I am a Linux enthusiast and really interested in contributing to Open Source in future.
 * 🌍  I'm based in Delhi
 * ✉️  You can contact me at [Email](mailto:devashishchakra@gmail.com)
 * 🧠  I'm learning Statistics and Data Structures and Algorithms